ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 1. Click the pencil icon to the right of the graph
 2. Select `Pie` from the dropdown menu
+3. Click `Apply and close`

-So it looks like all of our 500 errors are contained in the `TH` (Thailand) region.
-That is interesting, and without more information, we might be tempted to stop our RCA analysis here.
+Wow!
+It looks like all of our 500 errors are occurring in the `TH` (Thailand) region.
+That is really interesting; without more information, we might be tempted to stop our RCA analysis here.
 However, there is often more to the story, as we will see.

+## Saving our visualization to a dashboard

 In the meantime, this is a useful graph!
 Let's save it to a Dashboard for future use.